jason0x43/hubitat/README.md

 apps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.

+## Nest Integration

+This repo contains an integration app and driver to control Nest thermostats.
+See the [Nest Integration app source](./apps/jason0x43-nest.groovy) for setup instructions.

 ## hubitat script

 The `hubitat` application is TypeScript application that allows some degree of